tiptoppress/seo-link-extension/README.md

 ## Description
-The SEO Extension adds SEO optimization and gather clicks with Google Analytic.
+The SEO and Link Add-on adds SEO optimization and gather clicks with Google Analytic.

 ### Try before buy